 Common warts are harmless, and they can disappear on their own after some time.

 Many people consider removing them because they find them embarrassing and bothersome.

 This type of wart gets considered a malignant epithelial tumor.

-Plantar wart appears flesh-colored with tiny clotted blood capillaries that look like small black dots.
+Plantar wart appears flesh-colored with tiny clotted blood capillaries like small black dots.

 They are called plantar warts when the growths occur on the sole.

 They are characterized by a complex, grainy, fleshy growth that appears on the heels of the feet.
 These parts experience a lot of pressure and friction.

 Pressure on the feet can cause the wart to flatten and grow inward underneath the thick, hard layer of skin called the callus.

 Some plantar warts can appear alone or in a group known as mosaic warts.